 Heidi Overman, Licensed Massage Therapist, #MT-24997

-If you are interested in a therapeutic massage, call me for an appointment at 520-771-1514.
-My website is www.mymendingplace.com, and I’m located at MEND Therapeutic Massage and Restorative Skincare, 15920 N. Oracle Road, Suite 170, Tucson, AZ 85739 (next to the Golden Goose Thrift Shop).
+If you are interested in a therapeutic massage, call 520-771-1514 for an appointment.
+My website is www.mymendingplace.com, and I’m located at MEND Therapeutic Massage and Restorative Skincare, 15920 N. Oracle Road, Suite 170, Tucson, AZ 85739 (across from the Golden Goose Thrift Shop).